Questions About Citizenship? Talk to an Immigration Lawyer Near You.

 Family-Based Immigration

 Congress established a complex formula to balance the number of immigrants arriving in family relationships.
-First, it starts with 480,000 representing the maximum number allocated for family-based immigrants.
+First, it starts with 480,000.
+That figure presents the maximum number allocated for family-based immigrants.

 Next, it subtracts the number of immediate relative visas from the previous year.
-The number of aliens paroled into the U.S. Unused employment preference numbers gets added to establish the number of visas available through the family preference system.
+Then, it adds the new employment preferences.
+The result is the number of visas available through the family preference system.

-That number, however, cannot be lower than 226,000.
-Because the number of immediate relatives often exceeds 250,000 in a given year, it triggers the 226,000 minimum for preference visas.
+However, that number cannot be lower than 226,000.
+Often, the number of immediate relatives exceeds 250,000 in a given year.
+That triggers the 226,000 minimum for preference visas.
 As a result, the total number of family-based visas often exceeds 480,000.

 Employment-Based Immigration

-The latter limits permanent employment to 140,000 annually.
+Permanent immigration employment is limited to 140,000 annually.
 That number includes eligible spouses and minor unmarried children.
 Consequently, the actual number of employment-based immigrants is less than 140,000.

 Per-County Ceiling

-The INA limits the number of immigrants from a single country to seven percent during a year.
-As a result, that number seeks to eliminate any one country from dominating immigration flows.
+The INA limits the number of immigrants from a single country to seven percent yearly.
+So, it seeks to eliminate any one country from dominating immigration flows.

 Refugees and Asylees